 That is it for Kanban Part 2.
 In Kanban Part 3 we will look deeper at a few topics we only introduced briefly here, including:

-If you would like to learn more about Kanban and Scrum, please check out our Scrum.org course, Professional Scrum with Kanban.
+If you would like to learn more about Kanban and Scrum, please check out our self-paced online course, Kanban Application and Mastery.